poonamphate/Recommendation-System/README.md

 #### 3. Installing Apache Spark
 -	Go to the Spark download page here http://spark.apache.org/downloads.html
--	Choose a Spark release: select the latest stable release of Spark.
+-	‘Choose a Spark release’: select the latest stable release of Spark.
--	Choose a package type: select a version that is pre-built for the latest version of Hadoop such as Pre-built for Hadoop 2.6.
+-	‘Choose a package type’: select a version that is pre-built for the latest version of Hadoop such as Pre-built for Hadoop 2.6.
--	For Choose a download type, select Direct Download.
+-	For ‘Choose a download type’, select Direct Download.
 -	Click the link next to Download Spark: spark-1.6.2-bin-hadoop2.6.tgz.
 -	Unzip the .tgz file to install Spark
 -	Set up environment variables as follows